What the study found

-What the researchers tested: The researchers studied real-time dynamics of Dirac fermions in AdS2 and AdS2 black hole backgrounds.
-They examined wave propagation, Lieb-Robinson cones, entanglement entropy, dipole-dipole collisions, and charge and current correlators.
+The researchers studied the real-time chiral dynamics of Dirac fermions in AdS2 and AdS2 black hole backgrounds.
+They examined how the curvature-generated spin connection acts as an effective magnetic field and a position-dependent chiral chemical potential, and they analyzed entanglement entropy, charge correlators, and current correlators in a finite inhomogeneous chain.

 Key points

-- Entanglement entropy grew inside the causal cone and saturated in the finite inhomogeneous chain because of screening and dephasing.
+- Entanglement entropy grows inside the causal cone and then saturates due to screening and dephasing in a finite inhomogeneous chain.

-- Charge and current correlators peaked when the transport front arrived.
+- Charge and current correlators peak when the transport front arrives.

 Disclosure